153d Airlift Wing: Global war on terrorism

 A Wyoming ANG C-130H at Balad, Iraq, 2008.

 As with the rest of the U.S. military, the wing's focus changed abruptly on 11 September 2001.
 Responding immediately, the 153 AW became the first unit to resume flying, by answering the call to ferry blood donations around the western United States.
 By the end of September virtually all of the 153rd Security Forces Squadron had been called to active duty and assigned to active Air Force bases.
 As a result, numerous individuals volunteered to be activated as security forces augmentees, an assignment that lasted half a year for many.
 Three others volunteered for temporary civilian airport security duties.

-As the Global War on Terrorism expanded to include operations in Iraq and continued operations in Afghanistan, the 153rd Airlift Wing repeatedly answered the nations call.
+As preparations to invade Iraq continued, with continued operations in Afghanistan still underway, the 153rd Airlift Wing repeatedly deployed.
 In addition to its ongoing commitment to MAFFS, Operation Joint Forge in Europe, and Coronet Oak in Latin America, the 153 AW maintained a two-year-long, two-aircraft commitment to Operation Iraqi Freedom during 2004–2005.

 In 2006 and 2007 the unit returned to Afghanistan for two and three aircraft Aerospace Expeditionary Force rotations.
 On the home front, the end of 2007 found four aircraft responding to the great 2007 California wildfires.

-In Cheyenne the period 2004-2007 witnessed the 153 AW receiving a remodeled dining facility, a new Petroleum Oils and Lubricants [POL] facility, a new air operations building for Air Traffic Control and Aerial Port, and approval of a new squadrons operations building.
+In Cheyenne the period 2004-2007 witnessed the 153rd receiving a remodeled dining facility, a new petroleum oils and lubricants facility, a new air operations building for air traffic control and aerial port, and approval of a new squadrons operations building.
 Numerous temporary modular buildings also supported the unit.

 The time period 2006-2007 also witnessed a unique combination of active duty and National Guard forces in Cheyenne.
-In July 2006 the 30th Airlift Squadron, an active duty unit, stood up in Cheyenne, under the operational direction of the 153 AW.
-Known as an active associate unit, the addition of the 30 AS resulted in the 153 AW receiving an additional four C-130 aircraft during 2007, and increased the wing's aircraft strength from eight to twelve aircraft.
+In July 2006 the 30th Airlift Squadron, an active duty unit, stood up in Cheyenne, under the operational direction of the 153rd.
+Known as an active associate unit, the addition of the 30th resulted in the 153rd receiving an additional four C-130 aircraft during 2007, and increased the wing's aircraft strength from eight to twelve aircraft.